johan-bjareholt/johan-bjareholt.github.io/about.md

 permalink: /about/
 ---

-  My name is Johan Bjäreholt, and I am currently a software engineering student from Sweden.
+  My name is Johan Bjäreholt, and I am a software engineering student from Sweden.
   I am a curious guy who looks for people to share interests and ideas with.
   This sites purpose is to showcase my free time projects and inspire others.

-  My primary interests are programming and open source, but have alot of secondary interests like audio, electrical engineering.
+  My primary interests are programming and open source, but have alot of secondary interests like audio and electrical engineering.

 #### Regularly visited websites
 - Reddit